Freekers/ansible-adguard/README.md

 1. Install Ansible using `sudo apt-add-repository -y ppa:ansible/ansible && sudo apt install ansible` on the machine that will initiate the playbook.
 Or run [THIS] (https://github.com/bruvv/terraform-oracle-cloud-free-adguard) Terraform script to automaticilly create a free linux ARM server with Oracle Cloud)

-2. Clone repository using `git clone https://github.com/bruvv/ansible-adguard-unbound.git`
+2. Clone repository using `git clone https://github.com/Freekers/ansible-adguard.git`

 3. Install requirements `ansible-galaxy install -r requirements/requirements.yml`

 4. Change all the needed stuff in `vars` folder.
 But in specific: `docker.yml` & `firewall.yml` & `user-management.yml`

 5. Start playbook using `ansible-playbook --connection=local --inventory 127.0.0.1, ansible-playbook.yml -e "hostname=adguard.website.com emailaddress=here@email.com"`
-   5.1 or if you want just to install adguard use: `ansible-playbook ansible-playbook.yml -e "hostname=adguard.website.com emailaddress=here@email.com" -t adguard`
+   5.1 or if you want just to install adguard and not configure a whole server: `ansible-playbook ansible-playbook.yml -e "hostname=adguard.website.com emailaddress=here@email.com" -t adguard`

 6. After installation, it can take up to 5 minutes before your AdGuard Home instance will be accessible.
 This is due to ZeroSSL's certificate creation process.
 AdGuard Home will _not_ start before a valid SSL certificate has been generated, so please be patient!
 For more information, please refer to the 'Usage Instructions' section below.